marcoschwartz/aREST/README.md

   * `rest.function("led",ledControl);` declares the function in the Arduino sketch
   * `/led?params=0` executes the function

+### Pages

+Like for the functions, you can also define your own String content in your sketch that can be called using the REST API.
+This can be useful is you want to return an XML file or a simple HTML page.
+To access a page defined in your sketch, you have to declare it first, and then call it from with a REST call.
+Note that all functions needs to take a String as the unique argument (for parameters to be passed to the function) and return a String.
+Note that during the declaration, the page need to specify the content type that will be returned.
+For example, if your aREST instance is called "rest" and the function "html":
+  * `rest.function("thml","text/hml",ledControl);` declares the page in the Arduino sketch
+  * `/html?params=0` executes the page

 ### Get data about the board

 You can also access a description of all the variables that were declared on the board with a single command.
 This is useful to automatically build graphical interfaces based on the variables exposed to the API.
 This can be done via the following calls: